josephservigne/drone-exploration-AI/README.md

 The goal was to support Drakkair in developing two algorithms: **FUEL** and **DPPM**.
 Although the project involved both, **this repository only contains the FUEL algorithm**, as it is the one I contributed to directly.
 The related paper can be found as `FUEL.pdf` in the repository.

-While a public GitHub repository existed for the FUEL implementation, we decided to start from scratch due to the poor structure of that codebase.
-It was mostly written in C, which made it difficult to understand and maintain.
+While a public GitHub repository existed for the FUEL implementation, we decided to start from scratch due to the poor structure of that codebase (+ it was mostly written in C).
 Additionally, we chose to **restrict the environment to two dimensions** to simplify data processing.

 The result is a **clean, understandable, and maintainable version of the FUEL algorithm**, designed to serve as a first deliverable for our client.